 A study of the necessary management, file, and data structures within the context of the design, implementation and use of a database management system.
 Topics include administration of data resource and program development in creating, maintaining, and accessing a database.
 Students will use current microcomputer (Access) and Large Scale (Oracle) application software within the database management system environment.
-Prerequisites: CIS 244.
+Prerequisite: CIS 244 or CS232.

-CIS 385 - Telecommunications (3)
+CIS 385 - Data Communications I (3)

-An introduction to teleprocessing and communications networks.
-Topics include categories of transmission systems and communications lines, modes or transmission, network structures, and hardware/software considerations.
-Prerequisite: CIS 241 or CIS 244 or permission of chairperson.
+An introduction to data communications in local and wide-area networks.
+Topics include: thorough coverage of the OSI model, protocols, standards, transmission media, analog and digital signaling, LAN topologies, VLANs, and hardware/software considerations.
+Closed to students who have taken or who are currently taking CS385.
+Prerequisite: CIS 117 or CIS 244 or permission of Department Chairperson.